Force over Distance: Chapter 22

 Eli shrugged.
 “Your jacket is soaked through and Chloe’s shirt is ruined, that’s about all I can tell you.”

 “Great.”
-Young shut his eyes, trying to figure out what kind of trouble he was in.
+Young shut his eyes and tried to figure out what kind of trouble he was in.
 He felt pretty good, all things considered, but that didn’t mean much.
-“Report,” he said.
+“Report.”

 “Don’t worry about that,” Young said.
 “Rush has it covered.”

-“So, um, I’m thinking that maybe actually he doesn’t?
+“So, um, I’m thinking maybe he doesn’t?
 He’s gotten progressively more—“ Eli trailed off, waving a hand in a circle.
 “Or maybe progressively less—”

 Young shook his head.
 “He’s okay.”

 “Really?
 ‘Cause, looking at the guy, it doesn’t seem like he’s okay in any way.”
-Eli moved over to give Young a better view of the science console.
-He could see Rush in profile, hands gripping the edges of the monitor bank, eyes unfocused, muscles locked, his posture rigid.
+Eli moved to give Young a better view of the science console where Rush sat gripping the edges of the monitor bank, his eyes unfocused, his muscles locked.

 “Yeah,” Eli said.
 “Our creepy friends are broadcasting some kind of electromagnetic interference.
 I can’t get anything but static.
 Communications on the shuttle are down.”